 Let us know right away if you have questions, concerns, or problems related to your covered services or care by calling Member Services at 1-800-443-0815 (TTY 711), 8 a.m. to 8 p.m., 7 days a week.

 A representative will help determine whether your concern should be handled as a grievance, coverage determination, or an appeal.
 Here’s the difference:

 - A grievance is a type of complaint you make about us, including a complaint about the quality of your care.
 It doesn’t involve coverage or payment disagreements.

 - A coverage determination is a decision about whether a drug prescribed for you will be covered by us and the amount you’ll need to pay for it, or reimbursement if you feel you’ve paid too much.

 - An appeal can be made if you disagree with our decision to deny a request about your Part D drugs.

 A Member Services representative can help you file a grievance, coverage determination, and/or appeal.
 You can also refer to your Evidence of Coverage for more information about the process.

 How do I ask for a coverage determination?

 You, your appointed representative, your Kaiser Permanente or affiliated doctor, or another prescriber can request a coverage determination.
-You can only make this request for a drug you haven’t gotten yet.

 The CMS coverage determination form♦ makes it easy to provide evidence supporting your request.
 You don’t have to use the form, but your request must include all the information from the form.